M-GA Initiative Innovative cooperation to strengthen social protection and decent work

 From this agreement the M-GA Initiative emerged.
 M-GA stands for Multi-stakeholder Engagement to Implement the Global Accelerator on Jobs and Social Protection for Just Transitions and the World Bank Compass (External link).
-The aim of the Initiative is to bring together various interest groups in order to successfully implement the goals of the Global Accelerator – a United Nations initiative.
+Its goal is to bring together key players in the area of social protection so as to effectively implement the projects being pursued as part of of the Global Accelerator and the World Bank Compass.
+Those projects aim to bring social protection and employment to more people.

 The Global Accelerator

-The Global Accelerator on Jobs and Social Protection for Just Transitions was launched in 2021 by UN Secretary-General António Guterres.
-Its aim is to accelerate extending access to social protection by 2030 to an additional four billion people and creating 400 million decent jobs.
-The dual strategy of social protection and employment is an important lever for reducing poverty and hunger, protecting people against crises and making societies more resilient in the face of global challenges such as climate change.
-The speedy realisation of the goals of the Global Accelerator is intended to make a decisive contribution towards achieving the Sustainable Development Goals of the 2030 Agenda.
+The Global Accelerator on Jobs and Social Protection for Just Transitions (External link) was launched in 2021 by UN Secretary-General António Guterres.
+The aim by 2030 is to extend access to social protection to an additional four billion people and create 400 million decent jobs.
+This dual strategy, combining social protection and job creation, is aimed at reducing poverty and hunger, protecting people against crises and making societies more resilient in the face of challenges such as climate change.
+By rapidly realising the goals of the Global Accelerator, the aim is to make a decisive contribution towards achieving the Sustainable Development Goals (External link) of the 2030 Agenda.

 The M-GA Initiative

-In order to achieve the goals of the Global Accelerator, a strong international alliance will be needed.
-The M-GA Initiative launched by Germany in 2022 therefore brings together two of the most important international players in this context: the United Nations with its specialised agency the ILO and the World Bank, which provides the biggest share of Official Development Assistance (ODA) for measures concerned with social protection.
+It will take a strong international alliance to achieve the goals of the Global Accelerator.
+That is why the M-GA Initiative launched by Germany in 2022 brought together the two most important international players in this context and created very real incentives for greater cooperation at global and national level.
+Those players are the United Nations, with its specialised agency the ILO, and the World Bank, which is the biggest provider of Official Development Assistance (ODA) for measures in the field of social protection.
 Together with other partners, they want to pool their forces and mobilise new funding.

-In order to avoid start-up costs and duplicate structures, it was decided not to create a new fund for the M-GA.
-Instead, the Initiative builds on two existing funds at the World Bank and the United Nations, improving coordination between these two funds thanks to a shared steering structure.
+In order to avoid start-up costs and any duplication of structures, it was decided not to create a new fund for the M-GA.
+Instead the Initiative builds on two existing funds at the World Bank and the United Nations, improving coordination between these two funds thanks to a shared steering structure.

-In June 2023, Development Minister Svenja Schulze announced at the Global Forum on Adaptive Social Protection in Berlin that Germany was committing seven million euros in start-up capital for the M-GA from the BMZ’s special initiative on Decent Work for a Just Transition.
-This funding has already been disbursed in equal halves to the two funds at the UN and the World Bank.
-In 2024, a further 20 million euros was committed as follow-up funding for the M-GA.
+Since 2023, Germany has provided a total of 27 million euros to the M-GA from the BMZ Special Initiative Decent Work for a Just Transition.
+This funding has been disbursed in equal halves to the two funds at the UN and the World Bank.
+Other donors have also joined the initiative, for example Spain and Ireland.

 Having a say in steering the process

-Donor countries, UN organisations, international financial institutions, pilot countries, social partners and civil society are all represented in the M-GA Coordinating Council.
+Donor countries, UN organisations, international financial institutions, pilot countries, social partners and civil society are all represented in the M-GA Coordinating Council at global level.
 The Council sets out strategic guidelines and, working with the management team of the M-GA, prepares the ground for financial decisions that are then given the go-ahead by the participating Funds.

 Project implementation in the countries involved

-In the next round of M-GA proposals in 2025, all interested countries will be able to apply for M-GA funding – including countries that are not yet participating in the Global Accelerator.
-In order to expand the Initiative and offer more countries the opportunity to participate, the M-GA needs more partners that are ready and willing to make a financial commitment.
-Bilateral donors and international financial institutions have the possibility of providing support under the framework of the M-GA.
-This automatically makes them members of the Coordinating Council and means that they can be involved in steering the M-GA.
+In order to expand the Initiative, offer more countries the opportunity to participate and solidify the results attained so far, the M-GA needs more partners that are ready and willing to make a financial commitment.
+The M-GA management team is currently working on this with the funds and the donors.
+Bilateral donors and international financial institutions all have the option of joining the M-GA.
+By making a financial contribution, they automatically become members of the Coordinating Council and can be involved in steering the M-GA.

 Contact